openfaas/connector-sdk/README.md

 ## Kafka-connector

-This is a Proof-of-Concept for connecting a number of Kakfa topics to OpenFaaS functions via the API Gateway.
+The Kafka connector connects OpenFaaS functions to Kafka topics.

 Goals:

-* Allow functions to subscribe to topics
+* Allow functions to subscribe to Kafka topics
-* Ingest data from Kafka
+* Ingest data from Kafka and execute functions
-* Work with black-box knowledge of OpenFaaS
+* Work with the OpenFaaS REST API / Gateway
 * Formulate and validate a generic "connector-pattern" to be used for various event sources like Kafka, AWS SNS, RabbitMQ etc

 ## Conceptual design